 There is a lovely company, Imperfect Produce, that offers a subscription delivery service for “ugly” food.
 The San Francisco Bay area company estimates that about one-fifth of all fruit and vegetables end up in the dump for failure to conform to the industry standard of perfection.
 Imperfect Produce offers perfectly healthy and nutritious “ugly” produce for up to 50% less than retail store prices.

-At this time, Imperfect Produce delivers to 21 metropolitan areas in the US—and coming soon to Boston, Hartford, Pittsburgh, and New York.
+At this time, Imperfect Produce delivers to many major metropolitan areas in the US, 43 states —and coming soon to to all areas.
 Imperfect Produce is expanding quickly–so be sure to check back often to see if they’re adding your neighborhood yet.

 photo credit: World Resources Institute